 I have always written poetry, but in the last few months it has become my prime focus for a couple of reasons.
 Back in November, I was asked to do a reading as part of ‘Spoken’ – a monthly event at the State Library of Queensland.
-I leapt at the opportunity to read with three other mega talented poets – Alicia Bennett, Sarah Langston and Brendan Lindsay.
+I threw myself at the opportunity to read with three other mega talented poets – Alicia Bennett, Sarah Langston and Brendan Lindsay.
 Esteemed company indeed.

 Around the same time, I applied for a position through Australian Poetry through their Cafe Poet program and my application was a success *cue mass excitement and hysteria* From January, I will be Black Star Coffee’s Poet in Residence for six months.
 I have a tonne of ideas with how I’m going to

 bombard the fuck out of people with poetry share poetry (both mine and others) and engage with my community.
-So, if you’re around West End, please drop in and we can talk about all things poetic and solve the problems of the world while drinking the finest coffee in Brisbane.
+So, if you’re around West End, please drop in and we can talk about all things poetic and solve the problems of the world while drinking the best coffee in Brisbane.

 Here’s the link from the night of